Kaushik-chaudhary/Online-Student-Attendance-Management-System-java/README.md

 # Online-Student-Attendance-System---JAVA
 The Online Students Attendance System is a robust application developed using Core Java for College Project, to facilitate the management and tracking of student attendance in educational institutions.
 This system replaces traditional method of attendance tracking with a digital solution, offering improved efficiency, accuracy, and accessibility.
 The system is designed to cater to the needs of administrators, teachers, and students, ensuring a seamless and user-friendly experience.

-Note:- Send user name and password to students via email on this page Some error occurs.

 -> Project Description

 01) Objectives